-The unit displays the message PRINTER OUT OF PAPER when the printer is activated without recorder paper or if the supply runs out during printing.
+When the Propaq M unit is equipped with the optional printer, it displays the message PRINTER OUT OF PAPER when the printer is activated without recorder paper or if the supply runs out during printing.

 Use ZOLL recorder paper (part number 8000-000901).